Lettuce Β· the diet plan for hungry AI

 add a repo, paste the MCP URL, your agent has a map

-Measured, not modeled β€” a real Claude Code agent solving real GitHub issues, run with and without Lettuce.
+Measured, not modeled.
+A real Claude Code agent solving real GitHub issues, with and without Lettuce.
 See the run.

 For engineering leaders

-17% less wall-clock per task in our benchmark.
+Median wall-clock per task in our benchmark.
 Your devs ship more PRs per hour because the agent stops re-reading the same files.

 coming soon